WomensLaw serves and supports all survivors.

 In an ex parte protective order, the judge can:

-• not purchase, use, or possess a firearm or other weapon specified by the judge Note: To order this, the judge must find that the abuser’s use or possession of a weapon may pose a “serious threat of harm to you”;
+• not buy, use, or have a firearm or other weapon specified by the judge.
+Note: To order this, the judge must find that the abuser’s use or possession of a weapon may pose a “serious threat of harm to you”;

-• give you use of an automobile or any other personal items and order that law enforcement accompany you to your residence to make sure that you are safe while getting possession of these items;
+• give you use of a car or any other personal items, and order that law enforcement go with you to your home to make sure that you are safe while getting these items;

-• not interfere with or change the your phone, utility or other services;
+• not interfere with or change your phone, utilities, or other services;

 • not physically injure, threaten to injure, or take possession of a household animal that is owned or kept by you or the abuser;